-ARTICLE 6.05 SALARY UPON DEMOTION
+ARTICLE 6.05 SALARY UPON DEMOTION.

-Any employee who is demoted to a classification having a salary range lower than the classification from which he/she was demoted shall have his/her salary reduced to a monthly salary that is equal to or lower than the salary he/she received before demotion.
-In the case when an employee is demoted to a classification in which the maximum rate is less than the salary he/she is presently receiving, the employee will then receive only the maximum rate for that classification.
+Any employee who is demoted to a classification with a lower salary range than his former classification shall have his/her salary reduced to a monthly salary which is equal to his former rate.
+Except that, if the maximum rate of the new classification is less than the former rate, the employee shall receive only the maximum rate for that classification